vivi90/a-la-carte/README.md

 link: '/stuff/:id'
 title: 'Delete a thing'
 type: 'DELETE'
-layout: default
 ---
 ```

 We then describe the request and response (or whatever else you wish to talk about) in the body of our post.
-Check the placeholders present in the `_posts` folder to get an idea of what it can look like.
+Check the placeholders present in the `_endpoints` folder to get an idea of what it can look like.

 ### Grouping calls